 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the following Cisco security advisories and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the Context report and update their systems as necessary to help mitigate the risks.

-US-CERT encourages users and administrators to do the following to help mitigate the risks:
+US-CERT encourages users to take the following measures to protect themselves:

 US-CERT is aware of reports that some users on the Xbox 360 video game system are receiving potential phishing attempts through an in-game messaging service.
 In-game message phishing is not a Microsoft issue and has nothing to do with Xbox LIVE.
 Games are products of third party developers that are playable on Xbox LIVE and other gaming systems.